 Creative Light Painting Photography Ideas

 To solidify your understanding of these concepts, here is another Light Painting Video Tutorial.
-In this video, we’re going to walk through how to create stunning light painting photography effects featuring our lovely model Renee.
-I want this to be simple and approachable regardless of what you’re trying to do – you could be just trying to explore light and better understand light painting photography or trying to create portfolio-level images.
-In either case, we’re gonna break the process down into three parts:
+In this video, we’re going to walk through more creative light painting photography effects featuring our lovely model Renee.

 These three photos were taken consecutively, as you’ll see in the video.
 It just goes to show what kind of variety in the imagery you can get with light painting photography.